"At 0144 an SCR-268 picked up an unidentifiable aerial target 120 miles west of Los Angeles...well tracked by radar."

 "Radars picked up an unidentified target 120 miles west of Los Angeles.
 Antiaircraft batteries were alerted at 0215 and were put on Green Alert 'ready to fire' a few minutes later.
 The AAF kept its pursuit planes on the ground, preferring to await indications of the scale and direction of any attack before committing its limited fighter force.
 Radars tracked the approaching target to within a few miles of the coast, and at 0221 the regional controller ordered a blackout.
 Thereafter the information center was flooded with reports of 'enemy planes,' even though the mysterious object tracked in from sea seems to have vanished."

 According to the Fourth Air Force Historical Study III-2 thus cited, the mysterious object, after being tracked since 0144 over the ocean west of Santa Maria all the way around Point Conception moving toward Los Angeles, suddenly just "vanished."
-Exploring how the object could have simply vanished after such strong radar results, UFO Over L.A. suggests it reduced it's speed to a near crawl some 50 miles out, turning inland somewhere near Point Dume:
+Exploring how the object could have simply vanished after such strong radar results, THE BATTLE OF LOS ANGELES: 1942 UFO suggests it reduced it's speed to a near crawl some 50 miles out, turning inland somewhere near Point Dume:

 "Scattered eyewittness accounts from years later pick up the object apparently dropping down into the radar shadow by hugging the mostly unpopulated ridge-line along the north side of the Santa Monica mountains in an easterly direction.
 It then turned south in the gap in the mountains around Sepulveda Boulevard and Mullholland Drive coming in BEHIND the aimed direction of the majority of the anti-aircraft guns and any possible radar or long range listening devices.
 In a continuing steeply angled climb out of the Santa Monica mountains the object curved slightly to the east around and well above the 511 foot altitude of Baldwin Hills in what appeared to be a concerted effort to stay away from all the potential aircraft and armament associated with Mines Field (now LAX).
 The object turned westward toward the ocean coming out over the aircraft manufacturing plants near the El Segundo tank farm, then, dropping altitude, south along the coast."